-Who Is Eligible For COBRA
+Who Is Eligible For COBRA?

-- A covered participant who loses coverage due to termination (other than termination for gross misconduct) or reduction in work hours.
-Termination includes, for example, voluntarily quitting, layoff, and lack of work due to a work location closure. - The spouse and/or dependent children of a covered participant who are covered under the plan and who lose coverage as a result of any of the following qualifying events: - The death of a covered employee; - The termination of a covered employee (excluding termination due to gross misconduct); - The divorce or legal separation of the covered employee from his or her spouse; - A dependent's ceasing to qualify as a "dependent child" under the terms of the plan; or - The covered employee's becoming entitled to Medicare benefits.
+- A covered participant who loses coverage due to termination of employment (other than termination for gross misconduct) or reduction in work hours.
+Termination of employment includes, but is not limited to, voluntarily quitting, layoff, and lack of work due to a work location closure. - The spouse and/or dependent children of a covered participant who are covered under the plan and who lose coverage as a result of any of the following qualifying events: - The death of a covered employee; - The termination of a covered employee (excluding termination due to gross misconduct); - The divorce or legal separation of the covered employee from his or her spouse; - A dependent's ceasing to qualify as a "dependent child" under the terms of the plan; or - The covered employee's becoming entitled to Medicare benefits.

-To continue coverage, it is the participant's (or a family member's) responsibility to notify HR Employee Services within 31 days of a divorce, legal separation, or child's losing dependent status.
+To continue coverage, it is the participant's (or a family member's) responsibility to notify Employee Services within 31 days of a divorce, legal separation, or child's losing dependent status.